Events

 Where What If meets WTF - A selected curation of Sci-Fi Shorts and Features with SCI-FI-LONDON.

-Celebrating 13 years of the UK's only festival celebrating Japanese animation.
-October 21st - 30th 2022!
+Celebrating 15 years of the UK's only festival celebrating Japanese animation.
+November 2024 at The Cameo and Picturehouse Central!

 Silver Screen is a free-to-join club for the over-60s.
 Enjoy discounted tickets and a free tea or filter coffee at our Silver Screen shows.
 Non-members are welcome - the usual ticket prices apply.